backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

   <img src="/images/math_ML_imgs/output_30_2.png">
 </p>

-For absences, there's 46 samples in categories with no more than 5 total observations, and it's not ideal to simply drop them all.
-However, we can see that every instance of 25+ absences resulted in the same outcome (a failed course, shocker!), and hence we can bin these values together.
+For 'absences', there's 46 samples in categories with no more than 5 total observations, and it's not ideal to simply drop them all.
+However, we can see that every instance where 'absences' > 24 resulted in the same outcome, a failed course.
+Hence, we can bin these values together.
 Although this only accounts for a portion of the underrepresented categories, it will still greatly improve the quality of the feature as a whole.

-It only seems natural to use '25' to denote the 25+ bin, but using a number that's slighly larger, say 30, may benefit certain models where Euclidean distance is of importance.
+It only seems natural to use '25' to denote the 25+ bin, but using a slighly larger integer, say 30, may benefit certain models where Euclidean distance is of importance.

 ```python